rkbhkp/Docker-Example-Files/README.md

 - readarr (books, audiobooks (if using both you will need to create to instances of this with different ports ex.
 7878, 7877))
 - kavita (ebook reader)
 - nzbhydra2
-- plex meta manager (auto create collections and playlists in plex)
+- kometa (previously called plex meta manager) (auto create collections and playlists in plex)
 - sonarr (TV)